Veterinary Diagnostic Lab

 We are able to perform tests and collect results quickly and efficiently using our in-house veterinary laboratory in order to diagnose your pet's symptoms and start treatment as soon as possible.

 On top of this, our New Ulm pet pharmacy is stocked with a wide range of prescriptions of diets and medications, providing users with quick access to any medications your pet may require while they are in our care.

-Using our veterinary diagnostic technologies and tools, we are proud to provide all of our patients with advanced diagnostic testing in order to produce accurate diagnoses and rapid creation of treatment plans.
+Using our veterinary diagnostic technologies and tools we are proud to provide all our patients with advanced diagnostic testing to produce accurate diagnoses and rapid creation of treatment plans.

-By using a radiograph (also known as a digital x-ray), we are able to examine your pet's internal systems to reveal information that may not be visible from the outside.
+By using a radiograph (also known as a digital x-ray), we can examine your pet's internal systems to reveal information that may not be visible from the outside.

 At New Ulm Regional Veterinary Center, we use radiographs to evaluate your pet's bones and organs and to diagnose conditions like arthritis, broken bones, spinal cord diseases, and tumors.